opensearch-project/documentation-website/_opensearch/install/index.md

 OpenSearch has two installation options at this time: Docker images and tarballs.

 OpenSearch does not support direct version downgrades.
-If your environment must be downgraded, we recommend [using snapshots to create a restore point](https://opensearch.org/docs/latest/opensearch/snapshot-restore/), then restoring the snapshot to a cluster built with the target version.
+If your environment must be downgraded, we recommend using snapshots to create a restore point, then restoring the snapshot to a cluster built with the target version.
+To learn more about restore points, see [Restore snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#restore-snapshots).
 {: .note }